atyryshkina/algorithm-performance-analysis/howto2.md

 There are also some important attributes, that are not immediately available in the dataset.
 For instance, the complexity of bwa mem is O(reference size \* input file size), so this is a very important attribute.
 However, this product is not a variable of the bwa mem dataset, but can be calculated and added.
 Just to note, in the Galaxy dataset, if the reference genome *name* is provided then the reference genome *size* is not provided.
 This is because the method in which the attributes were tracked.

 Because the random forest is able to find non-linear relationships, we did not combine attributes in the preprocessing step.
-Combining attributes in preprocessing may make it easier for the random forest to find relationships, which would improve results.
+Combining attributes in preprocessing may make it easier for the random forest to find relationships, which would improve results, but we judged that it would be too costly to do so for all of the tools for this project.

 #### attribute preprocessing

-There are cetain types of data the machine learning models prefer.
+There are cetain types of data that machine learning models prefer.
 For the sci-kit learn models, it is advised that the continuous variables be normally distributed and centered about zero, and that the categorical variables be binarized.

 For the continuous variables, as previously noted, we log transform with numpy.log1p if the variable is highly skewed.
 Then, we scale the continuous variable to the range [0,1] with sklearn.preprocessing.MinMaxScaler.